Skip to Content

 The first question to ask yourself is where in the world isn’t seeing significant amounts of snow and rain in January?
 Australia will do.

-In its 29th year, the music fest knows how to put together a line up and does a good job of blending interactional acts like Halsey, Vampire Weekend and Disclosure with locals ones too.
+As one of the best festivals to go to in January for over three decades, the music fest knows how to put together a line up and does a good job of blending interactional acts like Halsey, Vampire Weekend and Disclosure with locals ones too.

 Falls Festival is one of the only music festivals in January around the world.